bcsitera/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 |LDM|Transportation Order line LDM.|
 |Description|Transportation Order line description.|

 - Press button **Send to Cargoson** to send the Transportation Order to Cargoson.
 System checks if all mandatory fields have been filled with data (if not, corresponding message is displayed to the user).
-If Transportation Order has already been sent to Cargoson from related source document, then user will be notified with message **Current document is already sent to Cargoson.
-Do you want to continue?**.
-- Press button **SEND DIRECTLY TO SHIPPING AGENT** to send the Transportation Order to Cargoson with Direct Booking option (it means that Carogoson will forward the order directly to Shipping Agent without user intervention on Cargoson's website).
+- Press button **Send Directly to Shipping Agent** to send the Transportation Order to Cargoson with Direct Booking option (it means that Carogoson will forward the order directly to Shipping Agent without user intervention on Cargoson's website).
 System checks if all mandatory fields have been filled with data (if not, the corresponding message is displayed to the user).
-User will be notified with attention message: **Current order will be forwarded from Cargoson to carrier automatically.
-Do you want to continue?**.
-If Transportation Order has already been sent to Cargoson from related source document, then user will be notified with message **Current document is already sent to Cargoson.
-Do you want to continue?**.
-- If sending process was successful, user will be notified with message **Transportation order is successfully sent to Cargoson.**
 - Cargoson Order No. will be saved to source document field **Cargoson Order No.** indicating that Transportation Order related to this document has been sent to Cargoson.
 Clicking on the Cargoson Order No. opens related Cargoson log entry where you can open Cargoson website with related Transportation Order, open related package label or open related package tracking website (for details see next chapter **How to check Cargoson Log entries**).
 - Transportation Order is listed on Cargoson website (depending on the sending option used **New** or **Booked**):
 ![Cargoson Website](6_cargoson_website.png)